batata1-jg/terrain-diffusion-mc/README.md

 # Terrain Diffusion Fabric Mod [[Modrinth]](https://modrinth.com/mod/terrain-diffusion)

 #### UPDATE: The research behind this mod has been accepted to SIGGRAPH 2026, the world's premier graphics conference!
-That means the research was independently peer reviewed and recognized as a significant contribution to the field.
+That means the research was officially peer reviewed and recognized as a significant contribution to the field.
 Enjoy the mod!

 This is a Minecraft Fabric mod integrating [Terrain Diffusion](https://github.com/xandergos/terrain-diffusion).